 - Bleeding or discharge from your incision(s)—This may show up as staining on your cast.

 - Signs of infection, including fever and chills

-- Increasing or severe pain that is not relieved by your pain medicine
+- Increasing or severe pain that is not relieved by your pain medication

 - Cough, shortness of breath, chest pain, or severe nausea and vomiting

 - Numbness, tingling, or discoloration in the foot

 American Academy of Orthopaedic Surgeons http://orthoinfo.aaos.org

 Department of Orthopaedics—The University of British Columbia http://www.orthosurgery.ubc.ca